Adaptive estimation of irregular mean and covariance functions: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank Groupe Renault and the ANRT (French National Association for Research and Technology) for their financial support via the CIFRE convention no.~2017/1116.
-Valentin Patilea gratefully acknowledges support from the Joint Research Initiative ``Models and mathematical processing of very large data'' under the aegis of Risk Foundation, in partnership with MEDIAMETRIE and GENES, France.
+The authors thank the reviewers for their comments, which helped to improve the manuscript.
+The authors thank Groupe Renault and the ANRT (French National Association for Research and Technology) for their financial support via the CIFRE convention No.~2017/1116.